Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Definitions, method of proof and main results

 \begin{remark}[Link with the multipole transitions] For $\beta>\beta_p$, the smallest contribution to \eqref{def:fbeta} comes from clusters of cardinality $p$ and scales like $\lambda^{2(p-1)}$, while with equality for $\beta=\beta_p$.
 In particular, for $\beta<\beta_p$ the non-dilute term dominates over the $p$-cluster term, whereas for $\beta>\beta_p$ the $p$-cluster contribution becomes the larger of the two.
 Equivalently, this critical point marks the change from divergence to convergence at infinity of the activity of $p$-clusters: they diverge when $\beta<\beta_p$ but converge when $\beta>\beta_p$.
 Note that here $p$-clusters are not the same as $2p$-poles. \end{remark}

 \begin{remark}[On the optimality of the error rate] Recall from \eqref{echelle optimale} that $R_{\beta, \lambda}$ is the maximal scale $R$ such that dipoles of size $R$ are dilute.
 Hence, we expect there are about $NR_{\beta, \lambda}^{-2}$ dipoles of size $R_{\beta, \lambda}$.
-The free energy of that subsystem should then be proportional to the number of points as in the regime $\beta\in (0,2)$ in \cite{LSZ}, hence the error that they contribute should be in $NR_{\beta, \lambda}^{-2}$, giving us that this is a sharp error rate when $\beta\in (2,4)$.
-In contrast, when $\beta \ge 4$, the error rate we obtain is not sharp.
+The free energy of that subsystem should then be proportional to the number of points, as in the regime $\beta\in (0,2)$ in \cite{LSZ}, hence the error that they contribute should be in $NR_{\beta, \lambda}^{-2}$.
+This error rate is therefore expected to be sharp when $\beta\in (2,4)$.
+In contrast, when $\beta \ge 4$, the error rate we obtain is sharp in $\lambda$ but not sharp in $p_0$.
 An important remaining question is the dependence in $p_0$ of the error term, equivalent to the convergence of the cluster expansion series in that regime. \end{remark}

-We now state our large deviation result for the number of $2k$-poles.
-Let us recall the hierarchical multipole model.
+We now state our large deviations result for the number of $2k$-poles.
+Let us recall the hierarchical multipole model, already introduced in \eqref{eq:PXfirst}.

 \begin{definition}[Hierarchical multipole model and multipole partition function] For every $S\subset [N]$, define